stivncastillo/bacabange/README.md

 # Hi there I'm Stiven Castillo 👋
-I'm (backend and frontend) developer and designer.
+I'm (back-end and front-end) Developer and UI Designer.
 Passionate about technology and design. speaker and active participant of the communities in the city (Cali - Colombia).
 Able to work in awesome projects.

 <h3>Things I code with</h3>